Moura massacre: Aftermath

-On 8 April the Russian Foreign Ministry congratulated Mali's actions, describing reports of a massacre as "disinformation."
+On 8 April the Russian Foreign Ministry congratulated Mali's actions, describing reports of a massacre as "disinformation".
 That day, France drafted a proposal at the United Nations Security Council to investigate alleged atrocities during the battle, which was rejected by Russia and China on the grounds that it was premature to open an inquiry until Malian forces had announced one.

 In late April Jama'at Nasr al-Islam wal Muslimin, or GSIM, said it had captured a Wagner Group fighter.
 GSIM condemned the massacre.

+On 12 May 2023, the Office of the United Nations High Commissioner for Human Rights (OHCHR) published a report on the massacre that was the result of a fact-finding mission undertaken by the Human Rights Division of MINUSMA.